 Calpe maintains a well-diversified and highly rated investment portfolio.
-Calpe maintains all its investments in GBP, with its main investment exposure being to the UK Government and the average credit quality of its portfolio Aa3/AA-.
+Calpe maintains all its investments in GBP, with its main investment exposure being to the UK Government.
+All financial assets supporting the Euro liabilities of the firm are held in cash and cash deposits.
+The average credit quality of its portfolio is Aa3/AA-.

-Figure 17: Portfolio credit quality as at 31 December 2018
+Figure 17: Portfolio credit quality as at 31 December 2019

-Calpe credit risk management strategies include setting and monitoring the credit rating requirements for its investments.
+Calpe's credit risk management strategies include setting and monitoring the credit rating requirements for its investments.
 Adherence with these requirements ensures investments are selected in a way that enables the effective management of the risk of counterparty default to an acceptable level in line with Calpe and TransRe approved risk appetite and tolerances.
 The credit management strategy also takes into account the exposure to credit spreads.